Lin-Manuel Miranda: 2016–present: Comedy roles and other projects

-His Dark Materials (2019)

-Miranda was cast as Lee Scoresby in the BBC series television adaptation of His Dark Materials (2019).
-Daniel Fienberg of The Hollywood Reporter praised Miranda in his review writing, "[While] I appreciate that Miranda feels initially miscast as Pullman’s paragon of cowboy American masculinity...[he] forces you to reconstruct an image of American manliness around him, making him exactly what the series needs".
+Miranda was cast as Lee Scoresby in the BBC series television adaptation of His Dark Materials (2019–2022).
+Daniel Fienberg of The Hollywood Reporter praised Miranda in his review writing, "[While] I appreciate that Miranda feels initially miscast as Pullman's paragon of cowboy American masculinity...[he] forces you to reconstruct an image of American manliness around him, making him exactly what the series needs".

-Upcoming projects
+On July 29, 2019, it was announced that Miranda had teamed with TV producer Norman Lear to make an American Masters documentary about the life of Puerto Rican actress Rita Moreno, titled Rita Moreno: Just a Girl Who Decided to Go for It.
+It premiered at the 2021 Sundance Film Festival.
+Miranda, in collaboration with Brittany Howard, Daveed Diggs, Kristen Anderson-Lopez, and Robert Lopez, wrote the lyrics for the song "Checks and Balances", which was sung by Benjy Brooke for the 2021 Netflix animated series We the People.

-He is set to appear as Hermes, messenger of the gods, in Percy Jackson and the Olympians which will be released on Disney+ in early 2024.
+Miranda appears in Percy Jackson and the Olympians, which premiered on Disney+ on December 19, 2023, as Hermes, messenger of the gods.

+Music

+Miranda was listed as a producer on the track "Peanuts 2 N Elephant" from Lil Wayne's fourteenth solo studio album, Tha Carter VI.
+He provided backing vocals for several tracks on the 2025 Mountain Goats album Through This Fire Across from Peter Balkan.

 Personal life

 Family

-Miranda married Vanessa Nadal, a high school friend, in 2010.
+Miranda and his wife, Vanessa Nadal, attended high school together and married in 2010.
+Nadal is a graduate of Massachusetts Institute of Technology (MIT) and the Fordham University School of Law.
+She was a lawyer at the law firm Jones Day from 2010 to 2016.
 At the wedding reception, Miranda, along with the wedding party, performed the Fiddler on the Roof song "To Life".
+His wife is Dominican and Austrian, which gave him some German language familiarity when collaborating on the German translation of Hamilton.

-Nadal was a lawyer at the law firm Jones Day.
-Miranda and Nadal's first son, Sebastian, was born in November 2014.
-Their second son, Francisco, was born in February 2018.
-His son Sebastian was named after the Jamaican crab from The Little Mermaid, one of his favorite films, the reason for which he took the job of composing the music for live-action version.
+Miranda and Nadal have two sons: Sebastian (b.
+2014) and Francisco (b.
+2018).
+His son Sebastian was named after the Jamaican crab from The Little Mermaid, one of his favorite films, the reason for which he took the job of composing the music for the live-action version.
 Sebastian was the first name listed in the production babies credits of Moana, for which Miranda wrote the songs.

-Miranda’s son Francisco is listed as a production baby in the credits for Vivo.
+Miranda said Sebastian was bilingual in English and Spanish, and also knew some German.
+Miranda's son Francisco is listed as a production baby in the credits for Vivo.

 Miranda discovered that he is related to artists Residente and iLe of Calle 13 during a 2009 concert by the group in San Juan, Puerto Rico, where Miranda was invited to perform.
 Backstage, the mother of Residente and ILE revealed their connection to Gilberto Concepción de Gracia, founder of the Puerto Rican Independence Party.
 Miranda and Residente have since confirmed the relationship.
 In 2017, Miranda performed on the opening track of Residente's self-titled debut album.

 Miranda is a cousin of professional baseball player José Miranda.